donnywarren/loop-function-exercise/README.md

 ## Learning Objectives

 We want you to flex your functions muscles!
-For tonight's HW, you will practice the following:
+In this exercise, you will practice the following:
  - Defining a function
  - Understanding the difference between parameters and arguments
  - Understanding scope as it relates to functions